Digital Poet

 • Submissions

-I recently got an email from a reader who wanted to use "Huffy" in a school poetry slam.
-Unfortunately there were some inappropriate words, references and context.
+I received an email from a reader who wanted to use "Huffy" in a school poetry slam.
+Unfortunately, there were some inappropriate words, references, and context.
 So this is "Huffy (Clean Version)" - made for the stage at a middle school :)

 I could have sworn